ionic-team/vscode-ionic/roadmap.md

 ## Features

+- Listing recent appflow builds and allowing users to sideload the artifacts from those builds onto their simulators/devices (lots of potential cert issues with iOS here)

+- Augmenting the New Project functionality to create the app in appflow and begin with the project linked, similar to the Ionic App Wizard
+  Starting an appflow trial directly from the extension… thinking a 1-click experience to install AC/IV/etc

 - (1) Add .vs-code/extensions.json to recommend Ionic extension on starters
 - (2) When finishing a debug session for web return back to ionic extension and stop run
 - (1) Getting devices takes some time to run the first time.
 Make sure logging goes to Output window and if taking > 5 seconds then give user feedback that it may take time